 Thanks for reading!

-If you find that this post was particularly helpful, it would be a huge honor for you to share and pass it along you think it would help.
+If you find that this post was particularly helpful, it would be a huge honor for you to share and pass it along to someone you think it would help.